N

 Research · Singapore AI Search Readiness Report 2026

-Published June 2026 by Nick Tung, PMC-10960.
-Analysis based on our AI Search Readiness rubric — see methodology note below.
+Published July 2026 by Nick Tung, PMC-10960.
+Analysis based on our AI Search Readiness rubric, see methodology note below.

-This is the finding that surprises most Singapore business owners: a site can rank on Google page 1 and score 12/100 for AI Search Readiness — because they are different games with different rules.
+This is the finding that surprises most Singapore business owners: a site can rank on Google's first page and still be only half-ready to be cited by AI , because they are different games with different rules.

 Key findings